Anti-dumping, countervailing measures and safeguards

 safeguard procedures should contact the relevant portfolio Minister

-responsible for the product involved.
+responsible for the product involved or the Minister for Trade, Tourism and Investment.
 Positive evidence that

 unforeseen or unexpected surges in imports are causing serious